Inkub0/FTB-Normals-Renewed-1.12/README.md

 ## Description

-I didn't want any of those fancy high-resolution texturepacks in order to enjoy normal mapping and specular highlights.
+I totally agree with Poudingue when he says: "I didn't want any of those fancy high-resolution texturepacks in order to enjoy normal mapping and specular highlights."
+And I think this texturepack has a potential to be the choice for many Minecrafters like me.
+I also want to give the texturepack all the normal maps for the mods used in the FTB collections.
-So i decided to make my own, but based on vanilla textures.

-I release this texturepack to the public, because everyone should be able to enjoy it.
+I strongly believe in opensource software so here it is my fork on github.
+Feel free to contribute!

 ## Screenshots
 Textures have bump mapping informations, allowing parallax occlusion mapping and normal mapping.